 Mentoring, leading, and conducting nursing research are Dr. Angelica Almonte's passions and professional strengths.
 Her goal and calling is to use those strengths to evangelize, equip, energize, esteem, entertain, and engage nursing students in the areas of leadership, management, research, and evidence-based practice.
 She humbly shares her diverse clinical and administrative experiences and knowledge to help shape students as they learn to sacredly serve others in the work of nursing.
-Almonte is blessed with two awesome, funny, and adventurous sons, gracious parents, and the most supportive family and friends.
+Dr. Almonte is blessed with two awesome, funny, and adventurous sons, gracious parents, and the most supportive sister, family, and friends.

 - PhD, University of San Diego